Robenson-Muscat/Annitia/README.md

 # ANNITIA: risk stratification of metabolic dysfunction-associated steatotic liver disease (MASLD) through AI

 The objective is to develop a risk stratification score to predict liver events related to the progression of MASLD based on non-invasive tests (NITs) repeated over time.
-Understanding how the trajectories of repeat NITs are associated with the disease progression is crucial for improving the current epidemiological surveillance for MASLD and for better personalizing the patients follow-up healthcare.
+Understanding how the trajectories of repeat NITs are associated with the disease progression is crucial for improving the current epidemiological surveillance for MASLD and for better personalizing the patient's follow-up healthcare.

 This project is supported by France 2030 in partnership with the Health Data Hub.